 How to File

-Buyers are required to file Form RW-171, with payment, unless a Commissioner’s Certificate has been obtained by the seller exempting them from withholding.
+Buyers are required to file Form REW-171, with payment, unless a Commissioner’s Certificate has been obtained by the seller exempting them from withholding.
 This form and payment must be filed within 30 days of the transfer, mail to:

 Vermont Department of Taxes